 The Newhouse Building should be replaced.
 A baseline program includes replacement of Senate offices in a new building notwithstanding the need for House office space, as well as a number of legislative agencies currently occupying the Pritchard Building and some space in the Cherberg Building.
 When the Legislature initially approved funding to study the Newhouse Building replacement, the intent was to ensure all programmatic issues were addressed simultaneously.
-Consequently, replacement of Senate offices and right-sizing House offices would require new space for the House and tenant improvements to the O'Brien Building and remodeling or replacing the Pritchard Building (tenants temporarily relocated).
-Existing site context issues were addressed in the study as the buildings are adjacent to the South Capitol Neighborhood.
+Consequently, replacement of Senate offices and right-sizing House offices would require new space for the House and tenant improvements to the O'Brien Building and remodeling or replacing the Pritchard Buildings are adjacent to the South Capitol Neighborhood.
 Appropriate buffers between activities, buildings on campus, and vehicle circulation would be addressed as well.